raspberrypi/documentation/remote-access/ssh/ios.md

 ![Serverauditor Terminal](images/ssh-ios-window.png)

 In case a red exclamation mark will appear, something went wrong.
 Tap the exclamation mark for the error description.
 ‘Connection establishment time out.’  means you’ve most likely entered a wrong IP address.
-Otherwise, Wi_Fi on your mobile device might be turned off, the Raspberry Pi might be turned off,  or it in a different network than your mobile device.
+Otherwise, Wi-Fi on your mobile device might be turned off, the Raspberry Pi might be turned off,  or it in a different network than your mobile device.

 ##3.
 Modify an entry, troubleshooting and more
 A connection might be unsuccessful due to various reasons.
 Most likely your device or Raspberry Pi are [not connected properly](../../configuration/wireless/wireless-cli.md), [SSH is disabled](../../configuration/raspi-config.md), you might have made a typo, or the IP address or credentials have changed.
 In the latter cases, you need to update the host.